All Products

 Important

 Keep the client secret confidential.
-If the client secret is leaked, delete the client secret and create another client secret for rotation.
+If it is leaked, delete it and create a new one for rotation.

-The redirect URL.
-You must set this parameter to the value of the redirect_uri parameter in the URL of an office application.
-This adds the URL to a whitelist and allows SASE to initiate a logon request after authentication.
+Redirect URLThe redirect URL of your office application.
+Set this to the value of the redirect_uri parameter in your application's URL.
+SASE adds this URL to a whitelist and uses it to initiate logon requests after authentication.

 5. Click OK.

-The new policy is displayed in the policy list.
+The new policy appears in the policy list.

-After you create an SSO policy in SASE, you must complete the required configuration in the IdP into which your office application is integrated.
+After creating an SSO policy, complete the required configuration in the IdP that your office application uses.
 The configuration varies based on the IdP that you use.

 After the configuration is complete, users can log on to the SASE client to access office applications.
-For more information, see Install and log on to the SASE client.
+For details on the SASE client, see Install and log on to the SASE client.

-If you want to control the access permissions of users, you can use the private access feature.
-For more information, see Add an office application to SASE.
+To control which users can access specific applications, use the private access feature.
+For details, see Add an office application to SASE.

 Important

-After the policy is deleted, users cannot access office applications.
+Deleting a policy prevents users from accessing office applications.
 Proceed with caution.